On two-variable guarded fragment logic with expressive local Presburger constraints: The satisfiability of GP² with arithmetic over 𝔑∞

-An alternating polynomial space algorithm was proposed in~\cite{BF22} for deciding the satisfiability of $\gptwo$ sentences.\footnote{It is well known that the class of languages decidable by alternating polynomial space Turing machines is equivalent to the class of languages decidable by deterministic exponential time Turing machines~\cite{alternation}.}
+An alternating polynomial space algorithm was proposed Bednarczyk and Fiuk~\cite{BF22} for deciding the satisfiability of $\gptwo$ sentences.\footnote{It is well known that the class of languages decidable by alternating polynomial space Turing machines is equivalent to the class of languages decidable by deterministic exponential time Turing machines~\cite{alternation}.} Intuitively, it tries to build a tree-like model that satisfies the input sentence (if satisfiable).
+It starts by guessing the unary type of the root node and all the unary types of its children as well as the binary types of the edges connecting them.
+Using Theorem~\ref{theo:caratheodory}, the number of different \emph{unary types} of the children is polynomially bounded (in the length of the input sentence).\footnote{Note that the bound only holds for the number of unary types of the children, not the number of children itself which can be exponential.} To verify that the LP quantifiers are satisfied, it guesses a solution that respects the guessed binary types of the edges connecting the root nodes and the children.

-Intuitively, it tries to build a tree-like model that satisfies the input sentence (if satisfiable).
-It starts by guessing the unary type of of the root node and all the unary types of its children as well as the binary types of the edges connecting them.
-Using Theorems~\ref{theo:caratheodory-integer} and~\ref{theo:papa-ilp}, the number of different unary types of the children is polynomially bounded (in the length of the input sentence).\footnote{Note that the bound only holds for the number of unary types of the children, not the number of children itself which can be exponential.} It verifies that the LP quantifiers are satisfied by guessing a solution that respects the guessed binary types of the edges connecting the root nodes and the children.
-The amount of guessing makes it not trivial to use available Presburger solvers as a black box, compared with our straightforward Algorithm~\ref{alg:gp2}.
+In comparison, our algorithm is a straightforward deterministic algorithm that can be implemented easily using available Presburger solvers as a black box.
+Nevertheless our algorithm is worst-case optimal, as even in the best case scenario it still requires exponential time to build the graph representation, in contrast to the tableaux based approaches whose performance can be efficient depending on the instances.